02 Mar Love Freely

 No one can stop you from loving.
 I once had a difficult relationship issue, and I finally realized that I could simply love this person even if the love needed to be mainly, if not entirely, internal to me.
 Not coincidentally, I began feeling better in the relationship, and over time, the other person became more comfortable with me.

 You can offer your compassion and good wishes even if there is nothing you can do to make a situation better.
 Your love is still sincere and still matters.
 What others do with your love is on them, not you.
 All you can do is make the offering.
 You can love even as you disengage from sticky entanglements, wishing people well even if you need to step back from them.

-Love comes from an inner freedom in which you’re not controlled by negative reactions.
-It also leads to a greater freedom in your mind, relationships, and world.
-Love is a kind of solvent, gradually dissolving the neurotic knots inside your head.
+Love comes from inner freedom in which you’re not controlled by negative reactions.
+It also leads to greater freedom in your mind, relationships, and world.
+Love is a kind of solvent that gradually dissolves the neurotic knots inside your head.
 In touch with love, you feel less vulnerable and have more room to breathe, speak, and act with others.
-And walking through the world – whether down a busy street or out in the woods – as no one’s enemy, giving others no cause to fear you, with good wishes and kindness in your heart and face, you feel more like stepping freely into today, and into tomorrow.
+And walking through the world – whether down a busy street or out in the woods – as no one’s enemy, giving others no cause to fear you, with good wishes and kindness in your heart and face, you feel more like stepping freely into today and into tomorrow.

 Use the buttons below to share this article via social media or email.